global-hydrodynamics/CaMa-Flood_v4/doc/CaMa-Flood_Guideline.md

 ## 3. Download from Github

-Not the scripts for CaMa-Flood are uploaded to Github, thus we need additional efforts to prepare the topograph data, input data to start runs.
+Note that only the scripts for CaMa-Flood are uploaded to Github, thus we need additional efforts to prepare the topograph data and input data to start runs.
 Here we will give a sample for test4-e2o_ecmwf-glb_15min.sh.
-It will allow runs with E2O_ecmwf for 1980-2014 at a global scale with 0.25 degree spatial resolution.
+It will allow runs with E2O_ecmwf runoff for 1980-2014 at a global scale with 0.25 degree spatial resolution.
 The external runoff data (not included in the package) should be donwlaoded to run this simulation.

 ### 3.1 Download scripts from Github